Andrew A. Dahl, MD, FACS

 What is a cataract?

 The lens is a portion of the eye that is normally clear.
-It assists in focusing rays of light entering the eye onto the retina, the light-sensitive tissue at the back of the eye.
+It focuses rays of light entering the eye onto the retina, the light-sensitive tissue at the back of the eye.
 In order to get a clear image onto the retina, the portions of the eye in front of the retina, including the lens, must be clear and transparent.
-Once light reaches the retina, the light initiates a chemical reaction within the retina.
+The light initiates a chemical reaction within the retina.
 The chemical reaction, in turn, initiates an electrical response which is carried to the brain through the optic nerve.
 The brain then interprets what the eye sees.

 In a normal eye, light passes through the transparent lens to the retina.
 The lens must be clear for the retina to receive a sharp image.
 If the lens is cloudy from a cataract, the image striking the retina will be blurry and the vision will be blurry.
 The extent of the visual disturbance is dependent upon the degree of cloudiness of the lens.